 The goal of battery care and maintenance is to improve the battery’s performance and life.
 Battery life is a highly variable property that depends on a host of factors such as storage temperature and depth of discharge (DOD).
 The following needs to be observed during a battery inspection: Terminal rusting is the main problem of all batteries.
 Rusting in terminals reduces the current flow to and from the battery.
 This will considerably affect the life of battery and inverter efficiency.
 Maintenance-free batteries also need care against rusting in terminals.
 Contacts affected by rust restrict the charging current and slow down the rate of charging, which in turn reduces the life of the battery with irreversible.
 Battery sulfation (external, on the connector) Clean the battery terminals at least once a month.
 About 80% of failures are caused by sulfation (a process where sulphur crystals form on the battery’s lead plates and prevent chemical reactions from happening).
 When the battery has a low charge or electrolyte level then sulfation occurs.
 Thus, it is very important to monitor, maintain and control sulfation in flooded batteries.
 To do this you will need distilled water, digital voltmeter, temperature compensating hydrometer and proper safety gear.
 (Ref: Best Practices in Operation and Maintenance of Rooftop Solar PV Systems in India – GERMI)

-The following checks must be performed during inspection & maintenance Check for cable routing.
+The following checks must be performed during inspection & maintenance: Check for cable routing.
 The cables shall be routed properly and fastened with clamps to avoid damage to the cables.
-Many times we notice that cables are not properly routed and the cable wires are left hanging.
+Often times we notice that cables are not properly routed and the cable wires are left hanging.
 This may cause damage to cables due to rodents, squirrels, and other pests or can cause a hazard when people walk around the terrace.
-Fig – Improper cable routing Closed Loops & Open Loops.
-Many times we notice that cables are not properly looped.
+Fig – Improper cable routing Closed Loops and open loops.
+Many at times we notice that cables are not properly looped.
 Sometimes the cable loops are very tight or very loose.
 A loose connection may lead to a fire hazard and tight connections may lead to breakage of the cable.
-Wiring loops should be of proper diameter.
 Fig – Cables looped loosely Check that all cable connections are tightened and securely fastened.
 Check that all cables are properly insulated, without insulation damage.
 Check for quality of outer sheath and conductor insulation.
 Check whether separate single-core cables have been used for the positive and negative conductors of dc circuits.
 Check whether unused cable entries have been closed.
 All unused cable and conduit openings shall be plugged with blind plugs or caps to prevent the entry of dust, insects, squirrels, rats and other pests.
 Check for the quality of conduits (diameter, wall thickness) Fig – Damaged conduits Electrical rooms, niches, switchboards, and distribution boards shall be kept clean and neat.
-The immediate surroundings of all electrical systems shall be kept clean and free to […]
+The immediate surroundings of all electrical systems shall be kept clean and free to allow access at any time.
+Check […]

 Ministry of New and Renewable Energy (MNRE), Government of India has launched the Phase-II of Grid Connected Rooftop Solar Programme that provides a subsidy for installing rooftop solar systems.
 The programme is being implemented through electricity distribution companies and provides a subsidy for the household owner and Group Housing Societies to set up solar systems on the rooftop of their residence/residential campus.
 40% subsidy will be provided for installing a rooftop solar system of up to 3kW capacity; 20% subsidy is available for installing a rooftop solar system beyond 3kW and up to 10kW capacity; 20% subsidy will be provided for Group Housing Societies/Residential Welfare Associations for installations up to 500 kW (at 10 kW per house) for common facilities.
 Click Here to study the Operational Guidelines on implementation of Phase – II of Grid Connected Rooftop Solar Programme.
 Note: Subsidy benefit from MNRE is available for the residential sector only.